fau-is/xnap-sa/README.md

-# xnap-2.0: Debugg and Improve LSTM-Models by Using LRP
+# xnap-2.0: Explain and Improve LSTM-Models by Using LRP

 ## General
 - You can‘t be worse than before (iteration for iteration); change the underlying train data